Ray4898/Ray4898.github.io/essays/final-project-idea.md

 ## Beyond the basics

-After implementing the basic functionality, here are ideas for more advanced features:<br>
+After implementing the basic functionality, here are ideas for more advanced features<br>
 •	Use UH CAS Login instead of Meteor Login to guarantee that users are UH students.<br>
 •	A rating system for the answer and solution.<br>